Nocturna22/CustomRP/README.md

 ### What is possible so far:

-- Wireguard installation on a RockPi with DietPi
 - Change the Bashpromt
 - Change MOTD for DietPi
+- Wireguard installation on a RockPi with DietPi
+- PiHole installation (Simple)